HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### Hints per page

-Across the board developers are learning how to better use Resource Hints, and compared to [2019](../2019/resource-hints#resource-hints) we've seen an improved use of `preload`, `prefetch` and `preconnect`.
+Across the board developers are learning how to better use resource hints, and compared to [2019](../2019/resource-hints#resource-hints) we've seen an improved use of `preload`, `prefetch` and `preconnect`.
 For expensive operations like preload and preconnect the median usage on desktop decreased from 2 to 1.
 We have seen the opposite for loading future resources with a lower priority with `prefetch`, with an increase from 1 to 2 in median per page.

 {{ figure_markup(
   image="TODO",